Guide To December Global Holidays

 Known as Epiphany or Theophany, Three Kings Day is a Christian feast day that commemorates the revelation of God in his Son as human in Jesus Christ.
 The practice had its origins in the Eastern Christian churches and was a general celebration of the manifestation of the incarnation of Jesus Christ.
 It added the commemoration of his birth; the visit of the Magi, all of Jesus’ childhood events, his baptism in the Jordan by John the Baptist, and even the miracle at the wedding at Cana in Galilee.

-While this holiday happens a bit before the rest, Diwali, or the Festival of Lights, is a five-day-long Hindu holiday honouring the life and the victory of good over evil.
-Taking place in October or November, each day of Diwali has a different legend it celebrates, but the holiday is filled with fireworks, feasts and family.
+While this holiday happens a bit before the rest, Diwali, or the Festival of Lights, is a five-day-long Hindu holiday honoring the life and the victory of good over evil.
+Taking place in October or November, each day of Diwali has a different legend it celebrates, but the holiday is filled with fireworks, feasts, and family.
 The date of Diwali is determined based on the Hindu lunisolar calendar.

-Ōmisoka, New Year’s Eve, is the second-most significant day in Japanese tradition since it marks both the end of the old year and the eve of New Year’s Day, the official start to the year.
+Ōmisoka, New Year’s Eve, is the second-most significant day in Japanese tradition since it marks both the end of the old year and the eve of New Year’s Day, the official start of the year.
 In the old year, families get together on Ōmisoka to have toshikoshi-soba or toshikoshi-udon to celebrate the new year by eating long noodles.

 Many people go to shrines and temples at midnight for Hatsumōde.
 As in the case of most Buddhist temples, Shinto shrines prepare amazake to distribute to the crowds, where Shinto shrines strike a bell for every one of the 108 earthly desires believed to cause suffering.
 Find out more about Ōmisoka here.